Kubernetes PetSets

 Kubernetes fulfills service -> Pods integration by enabling a network proxy called the Kube-proxy on every node in a cluster.
 The network proxy is always there, even if Pods are not running.
 Its main task is to route traffic to the correct Pod and can do TCP, UDP stream forwarding, or round-robin TCP, UDP forwarding.

 The Kube proxy captures service-destination traffic and proxies requests from the service endpoint back to the application’s Pod.
-The traffic is forwarded to the Pods on the target port defined in the definition file, which is a random port assigned during service creation.
+The traffic is forwarded to the Pods on the target port defined in the definition file, a random port assigned during service creation.

 To make all this work, Kubernetes uses IPtables and Virtual IP addresses.